//php print_r(get_the_ID()); ?>

 Chittorgarh, the capital of Mewar, holds a special place in the history of Maharana Pratap’s resistance.
 The city’s defiant spirit and legendary stories of valor served as a constant reminder to Pratap and his followers of their ultimate goal – liberation from the Mughal rule.
 Though Pratap could not reclaim Chittorgarh during his lifetime, he ensured that it remained the heartbeat of Mewar’s resistance against foreign dominance.

-Maharana Pratap’s death occurred on January 29, 1597.
-He died at the age of 56 in Chavand, a fort in Rajasthan.
+Maharana Pratap death occurred on January 29, 1597.
+He died at the age of 56 in Chavand, following injuries sustained during a hunting expedition.
+His final words to his successor Amar Singh were a command to never bow before the Mughals and to reclaim Chittor, which remained under Mughal control.
 During his lifetime, Maharana Pratap fought several battles against the Mughal emperor Akbar and his forces to protect the independence of his kingdom.
 He is remembered as a symbol of courage, bravery, and resistance against foreign domination.

 King Maharana Pratap brandished a pair of 25 kg swords, making them the heaviest swords known to have existed.
 These remarkable weapons are currently preserved in an Indian museum for their protection.
 Historians assert that they were employed by King Maharana Pratap during the Battle of Haldighati, where he confronted the Mughals.